sensorbee/docs/source/tutorial/machine_learning.rst

     CREATE STREAM en_tweets AS
         SELECT RSTREAM
-            'sensorbee.tweets' AS tag, id_str AS id, lang, text, user.screen_name AS screen_name, user.description AS description
+            "sensorbee.tweets" AS tag, id_str AS id, lang, text, user.screen_name AS screen_name, user.description AS description
         FROM public_tweets [RANGE 1 TUPLES]
-        WHERE lang = 'en';
+        WHERE lang = "en";

 This statement creates a new stream ``en_tweets``.
-It only selects English tweets by ``WHERE lang = 'en'``. ``'sensorbee.tweets' AS tag`` is used by ``fluentd`` sink later.
+It only selects English tweets by ``WHERE lang = "en"``. ``"sensorbee.tweets" AS tag`` is used by ``fluentd`` sink later.
 The resulting from the stream will look like::

     {
-        'tag': 'sensorbee.tweets',
+        "tag": "sensorbee.tweets",
-        'id': 'the string representation of tweet's id', 'lang': 'en',
+        "id": "the string representation of tweet's id", "lang": "en",
-        'text': 'the contents of the tweet',
+        "text": "the contents of the tweet",
-        'screen_name': 'user's @screen_name',
+        "screen_name": "user's @screen_name",
-        'description': 'user's profile description'
+        "description": "user's profile description"
     }

 .. note::